koladilip/sigl-studio/docs/features/patterns.md

 ## Overview

-The Pattern System in SITL allows you to apply various visual patterns to clothing items (dresses, shirts, pants) and other entities (curtains, flags) to add visual variety and creative flexibility.
+The Pattern System in SIGL allows you to apply various visual patterns to clothing items (dresses, shirts, pants) and other entities (curtains, flags) to add visual variety and creative flexibility.
 This system supports both predefined patterns and custom user-defined patterns.

 ## Core Principles